aws/aws-cdk/packages/@aws-cdk/aws-route53-targets/README.md

   });
   ```

-**Important:** Based on [AWS documentation](https://aws.amazon.com/de/premiumsupport/knowledge-center/alias-resource-record-set-route53-cli/), all alias record in Route 53 that points to a Elastic Load Balancer will always include *dualstack* for the DNSName to resolve IPv4/IPv6 addresses (without *dualstack* IPv6 will not resolve).
+**Important:** Based on [AWS documentation](https://aws.amazon.com/de/premiumsupport/knowledge-center/alias-resource-record-set-route53-cli/), all alias records in Route 53 that point to an Elastic Load Balancer will always include *dualstack* for the DNSName to resolve IPv4/IPv6 addresses (without *dualstack* IPv6 will not resolve).

-For example, if the Amazon-provided DNS for the load balancer is `ALB-xxxxxxx.us-west-2.elb.amazonaws.com`, CDK will create alias target in Route 53 will be `dualstack.ALB-xxxxxxx.us-west-2.elb.amazonaws.com`.
+For example, if the Amazon-provided DNS for the load balancer is `ALB-xxxxxxx.us-west-2.elb.amazonaws.com`, CDK will create an alias target in Route 53 that will be like `dualstack.ALB-xxxxxxx.us-west-2.elb.amazonaws.com`.

 * GlobalAccelerator